comp290-20s/grqs/instructions.md

 To save your work _and_ exit `vim`, also from `Normal` mode, key `ZZ`.

 To jump ahead in the file to specific text (i.e. search with Ctrl+F in a web page), from `Normal` mode key a forward slash `/` followed by the text you are searching for and press enter.
 For example, try `/1.1` and press enter.
-The text you enter her is a regular expression, just like `grep` uses.
+The text you enter here is a regular expression, just like `grep` uses.
 Press `n` to jump to the _next_ match and `N` to jump to the _previous_ match.
 This is helpful for jumping to some specific point in your file.

 ## Expectations of GRQ Markdown

-You are expected to delete and replace the lines which contain the text "Replace this line with your answer."
+You are expected to *delete and replace the lines which contain the text "Replace this line with your answer."*

-You should leave in place the original question text.
+You *should* leave in place the original question text.

 Anywhere you respond with a `shell command` or `code` you should surround that text with backticks so that it is ultimately formatted in a monospace font.